alejzeis/PocketRCon-Plus/README.md

 PocketRCon-Plus
 ===============

-A PocketMine plugin and client that make a better RCon solution
+A PocketMine plugin(www.pocketmine.net) and client that make a better RCon solution